sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 2/Physical Evidence - 2.md

 - **Location:** Retrieved from Eleanor's lawyer's voicemail system
 - **Content:** Message left at 7:58 PM— "I've finally figured it out.
 If something happens to me, check the—" (cut off by static)
-- **Relevance:** The message was remotely accessed and deleted at 9:15 PM from an unknown device
+- **Note:** The message was remotely accessed and deleted at 9:15 PM from an unknown device

 ---